jmarranz/itsnat_server/README.md

 ### Hello World

 1. Create a new Java web project with your preferred IDE, the name is not important we will use "itsnat" .
-2. Copy the following jars to the WEB-INF/lib (these jars are located in fw_dist/lib in the ItsNat distribution): ItsNat.jar, nekohtml.jar, serializer.jar, xercesImpl.jar, xml-apis.jar
+2. Copy the following jars to the WEB-INF/lib (these jars are located in fw_dist/lib in the ItsNat distribution): ItsNat.jar, batik-dom.jar, batik-util.jar, batik-xml.jar, nekohtml.jar, serializer.jar, xercesImpl.jar, xml-apis.jar
-3. Copy the following JavaScript files (they all located in fw_dist/js) to a new public web folder "js" (for instance <project>/web/js folder in NetBeans IDE): itsnat.js, itsnat_ajax.js, itsnat_msie.js, itsnat_w3c.js
-4. Create a new servlet using the wizard of your IDE.
+3. Create a new servlet using the wizard of your IDE.
 In this example it is named "servlet", but this name is not mandatory.
 The default web.xml is valid as is.
 Remove any code and add the following:

 ```
 import javax.servlet.*;